Technician Economy

 Dr. Parminder K. Jassal

-Co-Founder, Unmudl® · Lead, Technician Economy Institute
+Co-Founder, Unmudl® · Lead, Technician Economy Foundry

 Parminder has helped build the Technician Economy™ framework from the ground up through work with employers, community and technical colleges, workforce systems, regional partners, and public-benefit initiatives connected to technician roles and Skills-to-Jobs® pathways.